takanori-fujiwara/multidr/README.md

     `pip3 install .`

+    * Note (Jan 20, 2021): Currently, a required package, umap-learn, does not support Python 3.9 because it relies on numba which also does not support Python 3.9.
+Consider using Python 3.8, or remove umap-learn from setup.py and replace the place related to UMAP in multidr/tdr.py (e.g., using TSNE in sklearn instead.)

 * If you want to use contrastive learning with a default setting (i.e., use of ccPCA), install ccPCA from: https://github.com/takanori-fujiwara/ccpca

 ### Usage